hcdisat/Permissions/README.md

 ## Running the tests

-To run the unit tests you must seed your User and Group models and rn php unit
+To run the unit tests you must seed your User and Group models first.

+then require phpunit, and you are done.